Applying for a course with higher entry requirements than predicted?

 - University five: BBB

 Let’s follow our hypothetical example through.
 Remember, your predicted grades translate to 120 Ucas tariff points.
-Actual qualifications achieved at your preferred universities show you that they accepted students with these typical tariff scores (which could include extra A and AS-levels):
+Actual qualifications achieved at your preferred universities show you that they accepted students with these typical tariff scores (which could include extra A-levels and AS-levels):

 - University one: 220